Skip to main content

 True contractions continue regardless of your activity level or position.
 With false labor, the contractions might stop when you walk, rest or change position.

-Contact your health care provider if contractions become regular and steadily increase in strength.
+Contact your healthcare provider if contractions become regular and steadily increase in strength.

 4. How can you ease the discomfort of Braxton Hicks contractions?